-12.5 Services are provided through a number of organisations including NHS providers, Local Authority, GP Federations, Voluntary Community and Faith Sector and Care Homes.

-12.6 Work is underway to determine a comprehensive workforce profile utilising Health Education England's Workforce Repository and Planning Tool (WRaPT) alongside the Primary Care Insight tool.
-It is estimated that the employed workforce in health and social care, including primary care, stands at around 13,500 and alongside staff working in the 178 local care homes there is a huge volunteer workforce estimated at around 14,000.

-12.7 Alongside the New Model of Care, there are a number of other workforce challenges that we need to address.
+- 13.5 Services are provided through a number of organisations including NHS providers, Local Authority, GP Federations, VCF Sector and Care Homes. - 13.6 We estimate that the employed workforce in health and social care, including primary care, stands at around 13,500 and alongside staff working in the 178 local care homes, with 114,000 residents providing support and care through volunteering at least once per month. - 13.7 Alongside the New Model of Care, there are a number of other workforce challenges that we need to address.
 These include significant difficulty in recruiting and retaining certain key roles including medical and nursing roles in both primary and secondary care.
-An ageing workforce and an expectation of different employment models that offer greater flexibility, means that we face difficulties in maintaining services as they currently are and in realising the ambition of transformation.
-12.8 Once the current baseline is established in greater detail and the New Model of Care has been determined in full, work will be progressed to model a future workforce based on required skills and competencies, enabling exploration of potential new roles, working differently and identification of any upskilling required.
-We will work with health and care education and training providers to make sure that the number of staff, and the skills and capabilities, we need can be met.
+An ageing workforce and an expectation of different employment models that offer greater flexibility, means that we face difficulties in maintaining services as they currently are and in realising the ambition of transformation. - 13.8 We are planning what our future workforce needs to look like based on required skills and competencies, enabling exploration of potential new roles, working differently and identification of any upskilling required.
+We will work with health and care education and training providers to make sure that the number of staff, and the skills and capabilities, we

-12.9 We know we want our staff to work together across the many different organisations in Pennine Lancashire.
+13.9 We know we want our staff to work together across the many different organisations in Pennine Lancashire.
 This means we will need to think about how we reflect and address differences in culture and practice and differences in the national frameworks for terms and conditions, if we are to achieve true integration.

-12.10 There is also a significant unpaid workforce of volunteers and carers who need to be considered to ensure we fully understand how all aspects of care and support is currently delivered and how this supports our drive towards social prescribing and promotion of self-care.
+13.10 There is also a significant unpaid workforce of volunteers and carers who need to be considered to ensure we fully understand how all aspects of care and support is currently delivered and how this supports our drive towards social prescribing and promotion of self-care.
+Our Volunteer Strategy sets out how we will maximise opportunities for volunteers and organisations to support the health and wellbeing of residents.